What’s on TV this Christmas 2019?

 Airs: Christmas Day at 2:30pm

-The BBC has cast a contemporary Christmas custom of airing youngsters’s tales written by The Gruffalo writer Julia Donaldson, and delivered to life with animation from Magic Mild Footage.
+The BBC has solid a contemporary Christmas custom of airing kids’s tales written by The Gruffalo creator Julia Donaldson, and dropped at life with animation from Magic Mild Photos.

 The Trial of Christine Keeler – BBC One